kawtarelbay/kawtar-elbay-projects/Projects/README.md

 - **CSV** – Data import

 ---

-## 5. Python – Chronic Kidney Disease (CKD) Diagnosis
+## 4. Python – Chronic Kidney Disease (CKD) Diagnosis

 **Date:** March 2026
+**Type:** Academic Project

 ### Project Overview
-This project involved analyzing medical data to predict the risk of Chronic Kidney Disease (CKD) using machine learning techniques.
+This academic project involved analyzing medical data to predict the risk of Chronic Kidney Disease (CKD) using machine learning techniques.

-### Objectives
+### Dataset
-- Perform data cleaning and exploratory analysis
-- Build machine learning models for CKD prediction
-- Achieve high-accuracy predictions
+The dataset used is the Chronic Kidney Disease (CKD) Dataset available on the UCI Machine Learning Repository.
+It contains 24 clinical and biological variables.

+**Target variable:**
+- `ckd` → patient with CKD
+- `notckd` → healthy patient

 ### Tasks Performed
 - Data cleaning and preprocessing with Pandas